 The best lap time a vehicle can achieve around a circuit determines how good it is and therefore its place within testing video lists.

-Each vehicle was upgraded with all performance modifications and given a balanced starting point setup, then taken around the same circuit multiple times.
+Each vehicle was upgraded with all relevant performance modifications and given a balanced starting point setup, then taken around the same circuit multiple times.
 The best lap time the vehicle achieved was then recorded.
 For most vehicles this equates to around 10 laps per vehicle, but can often be more to ensure the absolute best lap time has been acquired.
 There are some caveats to this kind of testing though which are worth explaining below.

-Firstly, getting the most from a vehicle is not something everyone can do, and because of that this list may not be accurate for everyone.
-You could for example achieve a 1m 06s lap time around this track in the Massacro, but only a 1m 08s lap time in the Elegy or anything else.
+Firstly, getting the most from a vehicle is not something everyone can do, and because of that the lap times found may not be accurate for everyone.
+You could for example achieve a 1m 06s lap time around the same testing track in the Massacro, but only a 1m 08s lap time in the Elegy or anything else.
 In that event the Massacro would be better for you personally.
-However that doesn't make the car itself better, since the lap time when the Elegy is driven properly is 1m 02s, and that of the Massacro is 1m 04s.
+However that doesn't make the car itself better, since the lap time when the Elegy is driven properly is 1m 02s, and that of the Massacro is 1m 03s.
 This essentially means that no matter how good you get with a Massacro, there will always be someone who can go quicker in an Elegy.
 At the highest level of skill, when cars are driven to their maximum capabilities, lap time becomes a limitation of the car rather than driver.
 If you would like to try different cars yourself, compare your own lap times to what is possible, or have any doubt about my findings and think your favoured car can beat the lap times I've found, you're welcome to download the track I use (Cutting Coroners GP, not the shorter Rockstar created Cutting Coroners) here: broughy.com/ccgp.